Bios-Marcel/nixos_config/README.md

   > by git.
 This file is then imported by `configuration.nix`.

-To add a new machine, check out the repo and create the `hardware-config-import-nix` and decide whether you need a new device specific configuration or import the generic one.
+To add a new machine, check out the repo and create the `hardware-config-import.nix` and decide whether you need a new device specific configuration or import the generic one.

 The file looks like this: